Munin the monitoring tool surveys all your computers and remembers what it saw.

 With the Munin master server, we can now configure the Munin nodes.
 These have an agent on them, called munin-node that the master uses to gather the information and present to the user.

-sudo apt-get -y install munin-node munin-plugins-extra
+sudo apt-get update sudo apt-get -y install munin-node munin-plugins-extra

 sudo restart munin-node